flpr0fkwindows/a-flipper-zero-basusb-code/README.md

 1. Download & install the official qFlipper app on your computer
 2. Connect your Flipper Zero via USB cable
 3. Open qFlipper and wait until it shows Connected
+4. Now copy the googleflood and paste it into notepad and save it
-4. Go to SD Card → badusb
+5. Go to SD Card → badusb
-5. Place the payload file inside the badusb folder
+6. Place the saved .txt file inside the badusb folder
-6. disconnect your Flipper Zero
+7. disconnect your Flipper Zero
-7. Now when its done connect it to any Computer and run the Badusb
+8. Now when its done connect it to any Computer and run the Badusb

 ──────────────────────────────